Seeing through the smoke

 Costumed Morris dancers

-waving white kerchiefs
+waving white kerchiefs in the air

 before the Future Bakery